What are you looking for?

 Self-help Credit Repair - How to improve your score

-Self-help credit repair is similar to improving your credit score with a conscious effort from your end.
-A number of factors affect your credit score; improving the score requires you to take care of those factors such that you can manage your credit better.
+Self-help credit repair is where you make a conscious effort to improve your credit scores.
+A number of factors affect your credit score; and improving your score requires you to take care of those factors so that you can manage your credit better.

-Follow the simple steps to improve your score.
+Follow these simple steps to improve your score.

 Improve your payment history: